dylanrenwick/lmbm/README.md

     x      - Set the marble's value to its x position in the code y      - Set the marble's value to its y position in the code `      - Throw a generic error
+    ,      - Holds the marble here for 1 tick
+    .      - Holds the marble here for a number of ticks equal to the marble's value